himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 Comments = "True"
 +++

-In my previous two posts, I started a [test framework for my website](/post/creating-website-tests-pages/), and [automated it using Jenkins](/post/creating-website-tests-ci/).
+In my previous two posts, I created a [test framework for my website](/post/creating-website-tests-pages/), and [automated it using Jenkins](/post/creating-website-tests-ci/).
 But we can do better.
-One of the most annoying things when maintaining (or even reading) something on the internet, is broken links.
-While we cannot control the availablity of content outside our website, we *can* choose to remove links if they are broken.
-So, in this post, we will setup tests that will ensure that links in our posts are working.
+One of the most annoying things when maintaining (or even reading) something on the internet, are broken links.
+While I cannot control the *availability* of content outside the website, I *can* choose to remove links if they are broken.
+So, in this post, we will add tests to ensure that links in our posts are working.
 Well, at least the [markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) ones.

 <!--more-->